pyxem/pyxem/README.rst

-pyXem (Python Crystallographic Electron Microscopy, formerly pycrystem) is an open-source Python library for crystallographic electron microscopy.
+pyXem (Python Crystallographic Electron Microscopy, formerly pyxem) is an open-source Python library for crystallographic electron microscopy.

 pyXem builds on the tools for multi-dimensional data analysis provided by the HyperSpy library for treatment of experimental electron diffraction data and tools for atomic structure manipulation provided by the PyMatGen library.